daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 3: Living Armor ou Skill With Attacks
 * Rang 4: Call Swarm
 * Rang 5: Gain Unusual Companion
-* Rang 6: Deadly Swarm ou Skill With Defense
+* Rang 6: Deadly Swarm ou Compétence en Défense Supérieure

 **Intrusions du MJ:** A command is misunderstood.
 Control is erratic ou is lost.
 Bites and stings are not uncommon for masters of the swarm.